clojure/java.jdbc/README.md

   * Add :as-arrays to query / result-set-seq [JDBC-41](http://dev.clojure.org/jira/browse/JDBC-41)
   * Better handling of NULL values [JDBC-40](http://dev.clojure.org/jira/browse/JDBC-40) and [JDBC-18](http://dev.clojure.org/jira/browse/JDBC-18)
     Note: JDBC-40 is being reverted in 0.3.0-alpha2 because it introduces regressions in PostgreSQL
-  * db-do-command allows you to execute SQL without a transaction wrapping it [JDBC-38](http://dev.clojure.org/jira/browse/JDBC-38)
+  * db-do-commands allows you to execute SQL without a transaction wrapping it [JDBC-38](http://dev.clojure.org/jira/browse/JDBC-38)
   * Remove reflection warning from execute-batch
   * Add notes to README about 3rd party database driver dependencies
   * Add optional :identifiers argument to resultset-seq so you can explicitly pass in the naming strategy